illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### IT Operations

-Will gain access to the build production server (provided by instructor) and will create the teams Production Vault Server for secrets management.
+~~Will gain access to the build production server (provided by instructor) and will create the teams Production Vault Server for secrets management.~~

+Determine the type of database/datastore you will use for your project, needs to be able to run on Linux, on a replicated cluster (At least two nodes) detail your choice, documentation for configuring a DB cluster, and which platform you have chosen.

 ### Developers